SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw2/hw2_README.md

 7. Use `git checkout main` to switch to main branch.
 8. Use `git merge branch_hw2` to merge the branch_hw2 to the main, can also be followed by `--strategy-option=theirs` to merge changes in accordance with files in branch_hw2.
 9. Use `git push` to push changes to the GitHub, so others can check my GitHub account for updates.
-10. At last, create a pull request on GitHub, by
+10. At last, create a pull request on GitHub, by:
     * Switch to branch_hw2,
     * Click Contribute button,
     * Click Openpull request,